 The A'-movement hypothesis of gapping in (12) seems promising in that it accounts without further ado for the fact that gapping always targets clauses and must minimally elide the finite verb and the complementizer of the target clause (if present).
 It also accounts for the well-known properties of the remnants of gapping that they must be able to undergo A'-movement in non-reduced clauses and be contrastively accented.
 A further argument in favor of the A'-movement hypothesis is that it sheds new light on the fact that focus markers such as ook 'also' may occur as gapping remnants without there being a correlate in the antecedent clause as well as on the fact that the polarity marker niet 'not' cannot be elided, not even when niet is present in the antecedent clause.
-The A'movement analysis of Dutch gapping proposed in this article differs from earlier A'-movement approaches such as found in Aelbrecht (2007) and Boone (2014) in that the remnants of gapping are located in independently motivated A'-positions and that it is not needed to postulate any form of "exceptional movement".
-The A'-movement analysis proposed in this article is not compatible with the standard view on ellipsis developed in the seminal work in Merchant (2001) that ellipsis targets some extended verbal projection that is evacuated by the remnants; the conclusion of this article suggests that the proper question to be asked is not what part of the structure is deleted? but what part of the structure is spelled out phonetically?
-My proposal here suggests that spell-out targets a selection of designated A'-specifiers, which simplifies the standard theory of ellipsis by making "exceptional movement" superfluous; see Broekhuis & Bayer (in prep) for more detailed discussion.
+The A'-movement analysis of Dutch gapping proposed in this article differs from earlier A'-movement approaches such as found in Aelbrechts (2007) and Boone (2014) in that the remnants of gapping are located in independently motivated A'-positions and that it is not needed to postulate any form of "exceptional movement".
+The A'-movement analysis proposed in this article is not compatible with the standard view on ellipsis developed the seminal work in Merchant (2001) that ellipsis targets some extended verbal projection that is evacuated by the remnants; the conclusion of this article suggests that the proper question to be asked is not what part of the structure is deleted? but what part of the structure is spelled out phonetically?
+My proposal here suggests that spell-out targets a selection of designated A'-specifiers, which simplifies the standard theory of ellipsis by making "exceptional movement" superfluous.

-Acknowledgments: Frits Beukema and Norbert Corver, as well as the two anonymous LINreviewers, have helped me in various ways to improve earlier versions of this article.
+Acknowledgments: Frits Beukema and Norbert Corver have helped me in various ways to improve an earlier version of this article.
 I thank the audience of the LIN meeting, especially Anneke Neijt and Anikó Lipták, for their input.
-I also thank Dennis Ott for discussing with me the view on spell-out developed in Ott & Struckmeier (2018), which resembles mine in rejecting the standard analysis of ellipsis, but also differs from it in nontrivial ways; this issue is taken up in Broekhuis & Bayer (in prep).
+I also thank Dennis Ott for discussing with me the view on spell-out developed in Ott & Volkermeier (to appear), which resembles mine in rejecting the standard analysis of ellipsis, but also differs from it in non-trivial ways.
+I could not discuss this issue here for reasons of space, but I intend to address it in future work.